• Skip to primary navigation

 Ingredients for Taco Seasoning

-Scroll down to the recipe for full amounts, but these are the spices you will need to grab from your pantry:
+Scroll down to the recipe for full amounts, but these are the spices you'll need to grab from your pantry:

-• Chili powder: Most often I either use "Simply Organic" brand chili powder, or whatever is in the bulk bins and my local co-op (usually "Frontier Co-op" brand).
+• Chili powder: Most often I use "Simply Organic" brand chili powder.
 In my experience, most chili powders are mild to moderately spicy depending on how much cayenne pepper they contain.
+(I find this seasoning mixture is mild if using mild/medium chili powder.)

 • Ground cumin